 Blight causes havoc in warm, muggy weather that we typically get around late May or early June.
 Spores travel in the air and the first thing you’ll notice is little black spots or freckles on the leaves on the stalks.
 Eventually these join up and the whole leaf goes black.
 If left untreated, a crop can be wiped out within days.
 If your crop is advanced enough when blight hits, it is possible to cut the stalks and harvest then within 10 to 12 days.
 But it is risky!

 Best of luck with growing your own potatoes this year.
-If you need any advice ask any of our horticulturists in our CountryLife stores.
-Find your nearest store here.
-Check out our website for seed potatoes, tools, polytunnels and everything you need to get started.
+Find your nearest store and contact details here.
+Check out our website for seed potatoes, tools, glasshouses and everything you need to get started.